destenson/Granddyser--wan-video-extender/README.md

 ```

 **Tips:**
-- Use a clear, high-quality portrait
 - Alternative: First frame from your input video
-- Combine with Character LoRA for best results
-- Increase overlap to 24+ when using reference images
+- Increase overlap up to 20 for higher consistence, but the final video will be shorter

 ---